satyanarayana8055/Crypto-Price-Prediction/DESCRIBE.md

 conda create -n crypto python=3.10

 3. Create requirements.txt

-Next setup.py to make every script as package and for imports and Docker
+Next, create a setup.py file to treat every script as a package — useful for cleaner imports and Docker compatibility.
-Create setup.py file it is used to import every required file as module. we no need to mention complete import module for example from src.scripts.data_ingestion import load_data we can write like this from data_ingestion import load_data we can run pip install -e .
+The setup.py file allows you to import any required file as a module.
+This means you no longer need to write the full import path. from src.scripts.data_ingestion import load_data from data_ingestion import load_data pip install -e .

-4. Set up config.py file for modular coding and avoid hard coding and it is like a controler we can change main parmas here pipeline_config.yaml is there for the pipeline line it human readable and userfor airflow and docker in any enviroment acceptable
+4. Set Up config.py and pipeline_config.yaml

+Create a config.py file to support modular coding and avoid hardcoding values across the project.
+This acts as a central controller, where all key parameters (like database credentials, file paths, API keys, etc.) can be managed and modified easily.
+Also, use pipeline_config.yaml to configure pipeline-related settings.
+This YAML file is human-readable, and it's especially useful for tools like Airflow and Docker, making your project environment-agnostic and easy to adapt for local or cloud deployment.

 5. Set up logger file it is very import to mention loggers in every peice of because it is import to track the flow and where we get the error because of logs we can do the debuging easily